 Figure 3 shows a basic diagram of the Raccoon Mountain facility, which belongs to the Tennessee Valley Authority (TVA) located on the Tennessee River.

-The dam is the largest rock-filled hydroelectric dam in the TVA system; the dam is 70 m (230 ft) high and 1,800 m (5,800 ft) long.
+The dam is the largest rock-filled hydropower dam in the TVA system; the dam is 70 m (230 ft) high and 1,800 m (5,800 ft) long.
 The system works with a hydroelectric generating station between the two reservoirs.
 (The lower reservoir is not shown in the figure.)

 During low-peak electrical hours, water is pumped from the lower reservoir into the higher reservoir.

-During the highest peak times, when electrical energy is needed on the grid, water is released from the upper reservoir, and it flows down through penstocks to turbines, as in a traditional hydroelectric dam, producing up to 1,600 MW for the grid.
+During the highest peak times, when electrical energy is needed on the grid, water is released from the upper reservoir, and it flows down through penstocks to turbines, as in a traditional hydropower dam, producing up to 1,600 MW for the grid.

 The water is released in the bottom of the lower reservoir, where it can be returned to the higher reservoir during times of low electrical demand.